-Part of making a great product is crafting it to taste really good.
-It is no secret that people cling to extremes – one end of the spectrum you’ll find those consuming beverages purely based off of what tastes good, and the other end of the spectrum you’ll find those who want something healthy, not caring what it tastes like.
+Part of making a great product is crafting it so both extremes can enjoy it; one end tends toward purity (those enjoying solely based off pure refreshment), whereas another more extreme position would rather have nothing at all if they doesn’t absolutely LOVE everything about it.
 For most of us however, we’re in the middle.
 We all want to eat and drink a little bit better, but we don’t want to be punished with an awful taste for doing it.

 Rowdy Energy's proprietary sweetener system is what allows us to offer significantly reduced and zero sugar products without that really annoying aftertaste that is common among a lot of energy drinks.
 Our unique blend of natural sweeteners includes Allulose, Erythritol, Monk Fruit, and Stevia.
 By melding these four sweeteners together, this collective blend helps balance out the sometimes polarizing sensory profiles that people dislike when consuming them individually.
 Also, they are not metabolized by the body in the same way that traditional white cane sugar is metabolized.
 Instead, they pass through our digestive system and are excreted through urine in an almost entirely unprocessed state.
 Due to our bodies inability to break down these sweeteners, they do not create an insulin spike when they enter our blood stream – making them safe for people with diabetes.
 Let’s get into the science and learn how these four sweeteners provide great taste without sacrificing your well-being.